 Key Stage 4 – Years 10 and 11

 In Years 10 and 11 all students study a core of subjects made up of English (leading to GCSE English and GCSE English Literature), Mathematics and separate Sciences, Computer Science, plus three option subjects chosen from Art, Business Studies, Design and Technology, Geography, History, Music and PE.
 While every effort is made to enable students to take the subjects of their choice, this is not always possible if the course is oversubscribed or indeed under-subscribed.
 In addition students continue to study GCSE Citizenship (incorporating Careers Guidance and PSHE) and PE.
 Citizenship is delivered in a whole day of Citizenship five times a year.

 Students in year 11 will continue with the subjects that they studied in year 10.

 During Year 11, students attend an information evening with their parents in order to help them make appropriate choices regarding Post 16 opportunities.
 Students are asked for the choice of subjects they would like to study for A-level.
 Extensive support is given to ensure that choices are made which are realistic and appropriate for likely career pathways.

 Key Stage 5 – Years 12 and 13

-The school has a very successful Sixth Form, offering excellent academic opportunities.
+The school has a very successful Sixth Form, offering excellent academic opportunities alongside Personal Development.
 The vast majority of our students stay at King Edward VI Handsworth Grammar School for Boys to undertake their A-levels before going on to higher education.
 External students including young women are able to join our sixth form and they bring a new dimension to our school life.

-In year 12 students will study 3 or 4 subjects (possibly 4 or 5 with Further Maths); and three A-level subjects (or possibly 4 with Further Maths) in year 13, chosen from a wide range of possible subjects.
+Students will study three A-level subjects (or possibly 4 with Further Maths), chosen from a wide range of possible subjects.
 Every effort is made to enable the preferred choice of course requested by students to be timetabled but where an option is not viable in terms of numbers and/or staffing, the Governors reserve the right to withdraw the subject option offer.
 Students will have to meet the entrance criteria for the sixth form and for their chosen subjects.